maidousj/maidousj.github.io/_posts/2019-08-26-CDPGD-with-adaptive-per-iteration-privacy-budget.md

 [8] Yu-Xiang Wang, Stephen Fienberg, and Alex Smola.
 2015.
 Privacy for free: Posterior sampling and stochastic gradient monte carlo.
 In International Conference on Machine Learning.
 2493–2502.

 [9] Daniel Kifer, Adam Smith, and Abhradeep Thakurta.
 2012.
-Private convex empiri- cal risk minimization and high-dimensional regression.
+Private convex empirical risk minimization and high-dimensional regression.
 In Conference on Learning Theory.
 25–1.

 [10] C. Dwork, G. N. Rothblum, and S. Vadhan.
 2010.
 Boosting and Differential Privacy.
 In 2010 IEEE 51st Annual Symposium on Foundations ofComputer Science.
 51–60.